 As much as my heart melted when my 10 year old made the above comment about reading night being her favorite, I have to admit, I’m pretty sure this one tops most of the kids’ favorite activities lists.

-This is a hold-over from one of my best childhood memories.
+This is a hold-over from one of my BEST childhood memories.
 Every year, our good family friends would host this big gingerbread house making night.
-By age 14, we were making sky scrapers and modern Frank-Lloyd Wright style homes, I kid you not.
+We’d spend HOURS building these elaborate creations.
+By age 14, we were making sky scrapers and modern Frank Lloyd Wright style homes, I kid you not.
+It was the highlight of my December every single year growing up.

 The graham cracker gingerbread house setup is pictured below.
 Everyone gets cardboard wrapped in foil for their base/ foundation.
-I buy tons of name-brand Graham Crackers (they hold up better), tons of frosting cans, tons of candy, and cut lots of little index card pieces.
+I buy tons of name-brand Graham Crackers (they hold up SO much better than cheap ones – trust me on this), tons of frosting cans, tons of candy, and cut lots of little index card pieces.

 7. Sibling and Cousin Secret Santa

-Each of my kids’ works (mostly chores) to earn money to spend on gifts.
-We have an ongoing chores-for-money system but they also sometimes do extra chores around this time of year.
+Each of my kids works (mostly chores) to earn money to spend on gifts.
+We have an ongoing chores-for-money system but they also sometimes do extra chores around this time of year to earn gift money.

-The gifts that year were so overwhelming.
-So many dollar store gifts wrapped with so much tape.
-LOL
+The gifts that year were SO overwhelming.
+So many dollar store gifts wrapped with SO much tape.
+LOL.
+It took us like two hours to open everything and by the end, nobody even remembered what they got.
+It was just too much.

 8. Sardines on Christmas Night with Entire Extended Family

-After dark, we turn of all the lights at Grammy & Papa’s house to play Sardines.
+After dark, we turn off all the lights at Grammy and Papa’s house to play Sardines.
 Everyone partners up on an adult/ kid team.
 One team is “it.”
 Everyone except the “it” team goes into the garage to wait with a 2 minute timer.
 The “it” team hides somewhere in the house.
 At the 2 minute mark, everyone starts looking for the “it” team.

-We made some swaps… we swapped out our toddler & preschool advent activity calendar for a couple other bigger one-day traditions like Jalabokaflod & Gingerbread Houses.
+We made some swaps… We swapped out our toddler and preschool advent activity calendar for a couple other bigger one-day traditions like Jalabokaflod and Gingerbread Houses.
 We choose not to attend a bunch of big productions or anything, in favor of more time at home.

-I try to plan most Christmas shopping in early November so I can order most online over Black Friday.
+I got more efficient with shopping… I try to plan most Christmas shopping in early November so I can order most online over Black Friday.
 I also end up hitting a few local stores, but we don’t spend a ton of time in stores shopping this time of year.
+(Because have you tried to take 5 kids Christmas shopping?
+No thank you.)

-Also, as I wasn’t nursing & diapering & potty training anyone anymore, I had more energy for some of the extra fun stuff.
+And honestly?
+As I wasn’t nursing and diapering and potty training anyone anymore, I had more energy for some of the extra fun stuff.
 If you’re in that season with a little one, cut yourself some slack and drop a couple activities.
 You can always pick them back up next year.

 You don’t need that viral tree or wreath.
 You don’t need to buy $1000 worth of gifts for each person.
 You don’t need to hide an elf in some extravagant tiny mess every day (unless that brings you joy, then have at it).

 Seek peace.
 Celebrate Jesus.
-Create & wonder at the anticipation of the Messiah.
+Create and wonder at the anticipation of the Messiah.
 And spend time together.

 Merry Christmas, friends.

-(Pictured below is this ridiculous Christmas sweater & taxidermy thing our church does on JOY Sunday of Advent… lol)
+(Pictured below is this ridiculous Christmas sweater and taxidermy thing our church does on JOY Sunday of Advent… lol)